ga4gh/vrs/docs/source/terms_and_model.rst

 * The `_id` attribute is available to identifiable objects, and MAY be used by an implementation to store the identifier for a VR object.
   If used, the stored `_id` element MUST be a :ref:`curie`.
-If used for creating a :ref:`truncated-digest` for parent objects, this must be a :ref:`GA4GH Computed Identifier <identify>`.
+If used for creating a :ref:`truncated-digest` for parent objects, the stored element must be a :ref:`GA4GH Computed Identifier <identify>`.

 Primitive Concepts